abstractspoon/ToDoList_Dev/_Ideas/Individual_task_locking.md

 ## Processes ##

+#### Checking Out a Tasklist ####
+1. Attempt to create an empty file having the name '[TaskList].tsc' using the 'CREATE_NEW' file creation flag
+	* If this fails it means someone else has checked-out the tasklist so fail the check-out and notify the user
+2. Replace this empty file with the header of the tasklist updated to include the check-out name
+3. No need to re-save the tasklist with the check-out name
+4. Mark the tasklist as checked-out as before

+#### Checking In a Tasklist ####
+1. Check tasklist in as before
+2. No need to re-save the tasklist without the check-out name
+3. Delete '[TaskList].tsc'

 #### Checking Out a Single Task ####
 1. Attempt to create an empty file having the name '[TaskID].tsc' using the 'CREATE_NEW' file creation flag
 	* If this fails it means someone else has checked-out the task so fail the check-out and notify the user